The 2010 Trip Description and Itinerary

 Following a full Scottish breakfast in the elegant dining room overlooking the harbour, we will hike to the Old Man of Storr.
 This hike can range from 1 to 10 miles and is a real treat for the eyes.
 A short afternoon hike of 3 miles is planned that starts on a beautiful coastal trail at the base of our hotel and follows an old trail where golden eagles, seals, otters, and dolphins may be spotted.
 The trail eventually winds through a moor and up a hill and back to our hotel.

-Following another great breakfast, we will get an early start back to the West Highlands.
+Following another great breakfast, we will check out for an early start back to the West Highlands.
 There will be an optional walk across the Skye Bridge into Kyle of Lochalsh (1.3 miles).
 Then it is on to Plockton, the Jewel of the Highlands.
 This small harbor village is famous for its palm trees.
 We will have a short pre lunch hike and then dine in the village.
 It is then on to wonderful Beinn Eighe for some more awesome hiking, including a genuine Scotch Pine forest, high munro lakes, beautiful heather, and the most pristine loch in all of Scotland.
-Following the hike, will re-hydrate with wine and cheese along the beautiful Loch Maree before the short drive to Inverness and our lodging at the Palace Hotel on the River Ness.
+Following the hike, will re-hydrate with wine and cheese along the beautiful Loch Maree before the short drive to Inverness and our lodging on the River Ness.

 A pre-breakfast hike along the beautiful River Ness trail and the Caledonia Canal will be orchestrated.
 Then it is on to a beautiful ride along the Great Glen Way.
 Our Loch Ness experience will be a gorgeous short hike up to the Urguhart Castle and the magnificent view of this famous loch where “Nessie” is alleged to roam.
 Then it is on to Sterling which is often described as Scotland’s